sonoro1234/Lua2SC/README.md

 ------Windows--------

-windows users can try the already build binary folder Lua2SC-bin
+windows users can try the already build binary folder luabin

 --------------To first try---------------------